Associate Degree in Nursing (ADN) Programs

 The trouble with an Associate Degree

 Choosing an ADN is a popular and profitable decision, but it is also very tricky.
 There are a few aspects involved in earning an Associate Degree that might be a deal breaker for you.
-One of them is the fact that you might be perceived by some as “less” than nurses with a BSN, even if you are equally qualified and both of you perform excellently on your tasks or even when you outweigh your colleagues in terms of expertise.
-In fact, there have been several cases where an ADN holder is never considered for a management position, and the job is awarded to a much less qualified and suitable nurse simply because he or she owns a Bachelor’s Degree.
+One of them is the fact that you might be perceived by some as “less” than nurses with a BSN, even if you are equally qualified and both of you perform excellently at your tasks or even when you outweigh your colleagues in terms of expertise.
+In fact, there have been several cases where an ADN holder is never considered for a management position, and the job is awarded to a much less qualified and suitable nurse simply because he or she has a Bachelor’s Degree.
 Although this can be an exception, these things do happen, and it is important that you know what you are signing up for with an ADN program.
 On the other hand, you can always work towards your BSN after obtaining your first formal degree if a similar issue arises and apply for any high-end position you desire.

-The flip side of this touchy subject is the fact that BSN nurses do in fact receive more comprehensive and far-reaching training, as well as more opportunities for improvement during the longer hours of clinical practice.
-So there might be specialized healthcare areas where you will become more knowledgeable and experienced with a BSN.
+The flip side of this touchy subject is the fact that BSN nurses receive more comprehensive and far-reaching training, as well as more opportunities for improvement during the longer hours of clinical practice.
+There might be specialized healthcare areas where you will become more knowledgeable and experienced with a BSN.
 Furthermore, in 2010, The Institute of Medicine issued a new mandate that requires 80% of RNs (registered nurses) working in hospitals to also earn a Bachelor’s Degree by 2020.
-This has caused some controversy because it essentially forces working nurses (who only own an ADN) to go back to school to earn an additional certification.
+This has caused some controversy because it essentially forces working nurses (who only own an ADN) to go back to school to earn additional certification.
 However, it is essential that you are aware of this and other legislation that might impede or alter your career goals.
 Nonetheless, an Associate Degree is an excellent choice as a first step towards a successful nursing career.
 And you can always opt for reimbursement, financial aid or pursuing further education in your later years to earn higher certifications.